-First, a Self-Assessment error or mistake can result in you missing the deadline.
+First, a Self Assessment error or mistake can result in you missing the deadline.
 Indeed, what happens if you make a mistake on your tax return (UK)?
 If an error occurs, HM Revenue & Customs (HMRC) may impose a fine.
-If your return is wrong the first time, you will also need to do this again to correct any tax return mistakes and you may need to pay extra tax.
+When your contractor Self Assessment return is wrong the first time, you will also need to do this again to correct any tax return mistakes and you may need to pay extra tax.
+If you do not know what to do after making a mistake there is some official HMRC errors and mistakes guidance that you can follow.

-Most owners of small businesses, be they a sole trader, in a partnership, or a director of a limited company, will need to complete a Self-Assessment (SA) Income Tax Return each year.
-If you are a contractor, Self-Assessment is one of your contractor taxes, albeit a personal tax rather than a company tax.
-As part of this, it is important when you complete your tax return you do not make a tax return mistake or Self-Assessment error.
+Most owners of small businesses, be they a sole trader, in a partnership, or a director of a limited company, will need to complete a Self Assessment (SA) Income Tax Return each year.
+If you are a contractor, Self Assessment is one of your contractor taxes, albeit a personal tax rather than a company tax.
+As part of this, it is important when you complete your tax return you do not make a tax return mistake or Self Assessment error.
+If you do, you will need to ask an accountant for help or refer to HMRC errors and mistakes guidance.

-If you are new to SA, you may wonder what a Self-Assessment tax return is.
-If you are required to file a tax return, you have the choice of doing this yourself, or you might consider looking for a Self-Assessment tax return accountant near me to look after your tax affairs.
+If you are new to SA, you may wonder what a Self Assessment tax return is.
+When you are required to file a tax return, you have the choice of doing this yourself, or you might consider looking for a Self Assessment tax return accountant near me to look after your tax affairs.
+When you complete your SA yourself, you will need to know how to fill in a Self Assessment tax return.

 Initial thoughts -tax return mistake or error on tax return